 This dog food is designed specifically for smaller dogs like Poochons.
 It has glucosamine and calcium for strong cartilage and joints, which is perfect to protect against patellar luxation.
 There’s Vitamin A and Taurine to help Poochon’s eyes, and the ingredients are high-quality, so your dog will be less likely to develop allergies.

-You can get Blue Buffalo Life Protection Formula for Small Breeds here on amazon.
+You can get Blue Buffalo Life Protection Formula for Small Breeds here on Chewy and Amazon.

 Poochon Maintenance and Grooming